Leon Dajaku: Hajduk Split

 On 26 June 2023, Dajaku signed a four-year contract with Croatian First League club Hajduk Split and received squad number 22.
 His debut with Hajduk Split came on 15 July in the 2023 Croatian Super Cup against Dinamo Zagreb after being named in the starting line-up.
 About a month after debut, Dajaku scored his first goal for Hajduk Split in his fourth appearance for the club in a 3–0 home win over Slaven Belupo in Croatian First League.

 Sharjah

 In March 2025, Dajaku becomes part of UAE Pro League side Sharjah, with which he made his debut in the 2024–25 UAE League Cup semi-final against Shabab Al Ahli after coming on as a substitute at 86th minute in place of Majid Rashid.

+SSV Ulm

+On 9 September 2025, Dajaku signed a two-season contract with SSV Ulm in 3.
+Liga.

 International career

-Born and raised in Germany, Dajaku is of Kosovo Albanian origin from Skenderaj.
-He was eligible to represent three countries on international level, either Albania, Kosovo or Germany, where with the latter from 2017 to 2021 he has represented at youth international level, respectively has been part of the U17, U18, U19 and U20 teams and he with these teams played 24 matches and scored seven goals.
+Dajaku was eligible to represent three countries on international level, either Albania, Kosovo or Germany, where with the latter from 2017 to 2021 he has represented at youth international level, respectively has been part of the U17, U18, U19 and U20 teams and he with these teams played 24 matches and scored seven goals.

+Personal life

+Born and raised in Germany, Dajaku is of Kosovo-Albanian origin from Skenderaj.

+His mother, Blerta Dajaku, is a Kosovo-Albanian beautician and model.
+In September 2024, when she posed alongside him in a social media photograph, football fans and viewers initially misidentified her as his romantic partner due to her youthful appearance.
+The confusion sparked widespread commentary online.

+Dajaku together with his girlfriend Leonie June, who is also known as Leonie Rose, are the parents of a daughter named Nava.